Internships

 Some internship opportunities require students to earn credit, while for others it’s optional.
 Meet with your academic adviser to discuss your options.

-Step 3: Fund the internship
+Fund the Internship

 Once you’ve accepted an internship offer, you should apply for enrichment funding through the Career Enrichment Network.
 Awards are designed to help make the experience more affordable.
 Students with at least one Liberal Arts major can apply for funding to support virtual, remote, and/or face-to-face out-of-classroom experiences.
 The Chapel Executive Internship Program is a specific fund for Liberal Arts students completing a full-time, in-person internship in the business or private sector.
 This award provides $5,000 and can be applied for in the enrichment funding application.